 Features and Functions

-The app particularly impresses with its precise hold points and intuitive operation.
-It synchronizes ballistic profiles via Bluetooth, so the rangefinder can also provide reliable shooting solutions without a smartphone [10].
+The app impresses particularly with its precise hold points and intuitive operation.
+It synchronizes ballistic profiles via Bluetooth, allowing the rangefinder to provide reliable shooting solutions even without a smartphone [10].
 Thanks to Digital Focal Plane technology, hold points are automatically adjusted when the magnification of the scope is changed.

 A highlight for long-range shooters without a chronograph is the muzzle velocity calibration.
-This involves shooting at a distant steel target, and the speed is adjusted so that the hits match the prediction [10].
+In this process, shots are fired at a distant steel target, and the velocity is adjusted so that the hits match the prediction [10].
 According to the manufacturer, the accuracy of the system is 1 MOA up to a distance of 730 meters [7][9].

 Pros and Cons